ThinkRedstone/Campaign/_sources/gods.md.txt

 True Blade: Shortsword, whereabouts undecided, potentially in the hands of his champion.
 Appearance: A human of average height, with wide shoulders, short black hair, and brown eyes.
 He looks to be in his late 20s.
+His chest and arms are covered with silver burn scars- he got them restraining Abbadon while casting the ritual to banish him to Avernus.

 [Theme](https://youtu.be/mPTCq3LiZSE)